radiovisual/jsnip/readme.md

 ## Related

-- [jsnip-cli](https://github.com/radiovisual/jsnip-cli) Get these snippets from the command line.
+- [jsnip-cli](https://github.com/radiovisual/jsnip-cli) Get these snippets from the command line; Optionally copy to the clipboard.

 ## License